Two Cars in Every Garage and Three Eyes on Every Fish: Reception

 In its original broadcast, "Two Cars in Every Garage and Three Eyes on Every Fish" finished nineteenth in the ratings for the week of October 29–November 4, 1990, with a Nielsen rating of 15.8, equivalent to approximately 14.7 million viewing households.
 The Simpsons was the highest-rated show on Fox that week, but was beaten by The Cosby Show which got a 20.2 rating.
 The episode won an Environmental Media Award in the "Best Television Episodic Comedy" category, which has been awarded every year since 1991 to the best television episode with an environmental message.
 It was The Simpsons first Environmental Media Award, but the show has won six more since then.

 The episode has received mostly positive reviews from television critics since airing.
-The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, called the episode a "superb example" of political satire, "demonstrating the lengths people will go to to win votes.
+The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Gary Russell and Gareth Roberts, called the episode a "superb example" of political satire, "demonstrating the lengths people will go to to win votes.
 Marge, of course, sees straight through Burns and uses Blinky the three-eyed fish to demonstrate his lack of conviction."
 Phil Rosenthal of the Los Angeles Daily News called the episode a "wonderful stab" at American politics and the "media machine that drives it", and added: "The message is so subtle, the makers of The Simpsons might deny it is there at all for fear of turning off a portion of its audience.
 Truth is, you may very well be so busy laughing and taking in the fine details, such as the references to Citizen Kane, to notice."